yassienE4/SkFileBlogNew/README.md

 A modern, file-based blog system built with ASP.NET Core 10 Minimal API and a Next.js 14 frontend.
 This system is designed for robust content publishing, easy administration, and seamless media handling—all without a database.

+Frontend Deployed on Vercel

+Backend Deployed on Azure

 Link to Website: https://sk-file-blog-frontend.vercel.app

 ## Table of Contents